OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:20

-always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.
+always expressing gratitude to God the Father for everything, in the name of our Lord Jesus Christ.

 ## Ephesians 5:21

-Submit to one another out of reverence for Christ.
+Show mutual submission out of reverence for Christ.

 ## Ephesians 5:22